Cardiff-Critical-Care/r_analytics_template/README.md

-# Template for analytical projects using Python
+# Template for analytical projects using R

 ## Pre-requisite